 Also, bear in mind that the bigger capacity battery you go for, the longer it will take to recharge itself.
-For example, the fast-becoming-common 10,000 mAh size takes approximately nine hours to refuel via micro USB, though if it has a USB-C PD port, that reduces to 3.5 hours if you buy a USB-C PD wall charger.
+For example, the popular 10,000 mAh size takes approximately nine hours to refuel via micro USB, though if it has a USB-C PD port, that reduces to 3.5 hours if you buy a USB-C PD wall charger.
 USB PD (Power Delivery) is a worthwhile feature to look out for in a new power bank.
 It enables much faster charging (up to 100W!) and smart device compatibility, ensuring whatever USB PD-compatible device you plug in is juiced up just as fast as if it were connected to its dedicated wall charger.

 With so many features to choose from, we’ve gathered together some of the best portable batteries and best power banks available to help you find what you need to keep your photography equipment going for longer.

 Belkin keeps it simple with this portable Pocket Power 10K battery for any small device.
 Wrapped in a sleek-ish and relatively slim chassis, this portable battery packs in 10,000 mAh, so it’s good for a day or two on the road.
 There’s nothing clever here, just two USB-A slots for attaching cables to charge whatever device you have, though they are both 2.4-amp rated for fast-charging.
 It’s also got a 2 amp-rated micro USB slot for a quick recharge between uses.
 This power bank is available in black, rose gold and silver, so it’s obviously got smartphone users in its sights.